 Editor's note: This story is part of the publication produced for the 25th Anniversary of the Global Environment Facility.
 The publication is a compilation of contributions from across the GEF partnership; it includes stories and guest articles that have being submitted by countries, partner organizations and dignitaries from around the world.

-By Helen Clark, Administrator, United Nations Development Programme
+By Helen Clark, former Administrator, United Nations Development Programme

 This year marks the 25th Anniversary of the Global Environment Facility (GEF).
 This milestone offers an opportunity to celebrate the GEF’s many achievements, while also highlighting the serious environmental challenges which the world continues to face and new opportunities to address them in the context of the 2030 Agenda for Sustainable Development.

 Two and a Half Decades of Innovation and Impact

 Since its foundation in 1991, the GEF has repeatedly demonstrated the critical importance of sustained and catalytic financing for the environment.
 As a financing mechanism for the Rio Conventions and the largest public funder of environmental projects, the GEF has contributed to concrete results across a wide range of environmental issues.
 Overall, it has provided over US$14.5 billion in grant financing for nearly 4,000 projects in 165 developing countries.
 Roughly forty per cent of these grants have been mobilized by the United Nations Development Programme (UNDP) working with partner countries.

 Around the world, these GEF investments have transformed markets, strengthened the resilience of vulnerable communities, and helped to address root causes of environmental degradation.
 They have also built the capacities of countries to safeguard their natural capital, thereby underpinning their overall sustainable development.